By Thomas Moran | Staff Writer

 Some college students view their lack of income as justification to avoid budgeting or neglect keeping close track of expenditures during the school year.

-However, this one of many common mistakes, that Potts called fatal, that young people make today.
+However, this is one of the many fatal common mistakes that young people make today, Potts said.

 “Have self-discipline,” Potts said.
 “I have many students who come to class every day with a Starbucks in their hand.
 That’s five or six dollars everyday … It might not sound like a lot, but it adds up,” Potts said.